core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 (#) Sent over IP multicast to GROUP_ADDR:GROUP_PORT.
 ~~~~~~~~~~~
-{: #example-proxy-no-oscore title="Example of group observation with a proxy"}
+{: #example-proxy-no-oscore title="Example of Group Observation with a Proxy"}

 Note that the proxy has all the information to understand the observation request from C2, and can immediately start to serve the still fresh values.